Jira vs Linear for Software Teams 2026: Honest Comparison After Using Both

 Best For

-Big engineering teams (50+ developers), orgs with strict compliance needs, shops already using Confluence and Bitbucket, and anyone who needs workflows that don't fit the usual mold.
+Large engineering orgs (50+ developers), companies with complex compliance requirements, teams already using Confluence and Bitbucket, and anyone who needs highly custom workflows that don't fit a standard template.

 Linear Overview: The Tool Developers Actually Want to Use

-Linear showed up in 2019 and immediately gave Jira users something they hadn't felt in years: genuine excitement about project management software.
-Seriously, when does that happen?
-The promise is straightforward—fast, thoughtful, beautiful.
-And it delivers.
-Interestingly, Linear went from zero to over 10,000 paying teams in its first couple of years, mostly because developers just... liked using it.
-That's unusual in this space.
+Linear launched in 2019 and immediately made a lot of Jira users feel something they hadn't experienced in years: genuine excitement about their project management software.
+Wild, I know.
+The pitch is simple — fast, opinionated, beautiful.
+And honestly?
+It delivers.
+(Fun fact: Linear reportedly went from zero to over 10,000 paying teams within its first couple of years, largely through word-of-mouth from developers who just... liked using it.
+When does that ever happen with project management software?)

 Key Features

-The speed hits you right away.
-Linear uses a local-first setup, so everything feels instant.
-Keyboard shortcuts are everywhere—press C to create an issue.
-Done.
-The interface is actually pleasant, which sounds small until you realize you're opening it 40+ times daily.
+Speed is the first thing you notice.
+Linear uses a local-first architecture, meaning actions feel instantaneous.
+Keyboard shortcuts are everywhere — press C to create an issue.
+That's it.
+The interface is genuinely pleasant, which sounds like a small thing until you realize you're opening it 40+ times a day.

-Cycles (Linear's take on sprints) are straightforward without being oversimplified.
-Setup takes minutes, not hours.
-Projects and Initiatives keep things organized without drowning you in settings.
-GitHub and GitLab hooks are tight—link a branch and the issue updates automatically.
-No fiddling required.
+Cycles (Linear's version of sprints) are straightforward without being dumbed down.
+You can set them up in minutes, not hours.
+Projects and Initiatives give you a clean hierarchy for planning without drowning you in configuration options.
+The GitHub and GitLab integrations are tight — link a branch, and the issue moves automatically.
+No babysitting required.

-Linear Asks is their AI feature for searching issues in plain language and getting real summaries.
-It's useful, not just a marketing tag.
+Linear Asks is their AI feature that lets you search across issues using natural language and get actual summaries.
+It's useful, not just a marketing bullet point.

 Pricing